 Come to think of it, a well-stocked kitchen includes a litany of graters, choppers, slicers, and dicers that are just specialized variations on the common theme.
 If I didn’t have a potato peeler, an apple corer, or a banana slicer, I could still peel potatoes, core apples, and slice bananas.
 I would just use a knife.
 Maybe it takes a few minutes longer, but learning to slice bananas with a knife will transfer to every kitchen (even ones lacking the latest banana-slicing equipment).

 Simple tools are like that.
 They’re around when you need them.
-They lack the restrictions imposed on more specialized derivatives.
-And they tend to be easier to understand and apply to as-of-yet unknown situations.
+They aren’t restricted by specialization.
+And they tend to be easier to understand and apply to as-yet-unknown situations.